 All you can eat meant everyone ate a lot, though some were broad grazers while others chowed down on just a few items.
 Every dish was touted by at least a few as the best and tastiest, though certainly not all looked tasty to me.
 But variety was immense and even as an employee eating many (most) of my meals there through the week, something always whetted my appetite.

 In thinking of this site the name blogasbörd popped into my head, I suppose and in part, because of these fond memories of Griswold’s.
 Like many Americans I have a romanticized view of my ethnic heritage, often as a means to throw light on distinctions that don’t really exist anymore in our melting pot amalgam.
-The smorgasbörd, the surname (mine means miner), the car I drive, the few words of the mother tongue I speak, all, I think, are expressions of mild allegiances to a Swedish background long diluted by our American uniqueness.
+The smorgasbörd, the surname (mine means miner), the Saabs my family used to favor, the few words of the mother tongue I speak, all, I think, are expressions of mild allegiances to a Swedish background long diluted by our American uniqueness.

 But besides the Swedish affectation, I do think that the real attraction to me of the concept of the blogasbörd is that not everything will be tasty to everyone, but perhaps there is something of taste, interest and sustenance to many.
 So, welcome to all you can eat, even though my recipes are limited.
 I hope the variety that does exist encourages you to come back and sample some more.